Quality Through Collaboration: The Future of Rural Health

 Rural Health, Rural Health Services, Delivery of Health Care, Integrated Health Care, Health Care Trends, Health Policy, Quality of Health Care

-Institute of Medicine.
 Committee on the Future of Rural Health Care.
 Board on Health Care Services.
-(2005).
-Quality through collaboration: The future of rural health.
-Washington, DC: The National Academies Press.
-Contributors include Andrew Coburn and David Hartley.
+Quality Through Collaboration: The Future of Rural Health.
+National Academies Press, 2005.